Rahulkprajapati/Rahulkprajapati/README.md

 # 💫 Hi There:
 Greetings!
-I'm an experienced DevOps Engineer, currently making waves at Zeotap, with previous stints at Airasia, startups, and freelancing.
+I'm an experienced DevOps Engineer, currently making waves at Alteryx, with previous stints at Zeotap and Airasia, startups, and freelancing.
 As a Professional Cloud Architect Consultant, I bring a diverse skill set to the table.

 I also conduct research on various DevOps and cloud-native tools, writing blogs on Medium.
 I share my expertise and mentor aspiring cloud and DevOps enthusiasts at cloudclan.co, providing hands-on knowledge of Google Cloud Platform, security, system design, and various DevOps tools.